machinekoder/pyqt-bug-qml-qvalidator/README.md

-# Demonstrates a problem when using QQuickItem and PyQt
+# Demonstrates a problem when using QValidator with QML and PyQt